 The specialist will help you understand your options and what may work best for you.

-Working with a fertility specialist may not be covered by health insurance.
-It's important to know this.
+It's important to know that working with a fertility specialist may not be covered by health insurance.
 Fertility treatments can cost thousands of dollars.
 In many cases, more than 1 treatment is needed.
 Talk with the fertility specialist and your health insurer to find out what your own costs will be.

 Fertility changes can be very stressful and upsetting.
-You and your partner may want to talk with a counselor.
-Ask your healthcare team for a referral to counseling.
+You and your partner may want to talk with a counselor to work through fertility-related decisions.
+Ask your healthcare team for a referral.
 They can also help you find a nearby support group or other resources.